 Price: There’s a 5$ entry fee.
 The money goes to maintain and fix the roof.

 I’m sure you’ve noticed the popularity of rooftop bars in places like New York and Barcelona for a long time.
-Now they’ve finally made their way to Prague and hopefully the trend will continue in Prague so we will see more beautiful places like this open up in the foreseeable future.
+Now they’ve finally made their way to Prague and hopefully the trend will continue so we will see more beautiful places like this open up in the foreseeable future.

 13. Hop on the Paternoster elevator

 Located in the back of the City Hall, you can find this old school elevator.
 The Paternoster is a shaftless elevator and is quite fascinating to see.
 It’s quite shocking that this elevator is still operational in today’s day and age with safety regulations and all that.
 But shhh, let’s keep it this way so you can all still get a chance to see it before it’s too late.

 You can ride the lift to the very bottom and it will move horizontally before going back up vertically.
-If that doesn’t make sense there’s a link here for a more visual explanation.
+If that doesn’t make sense there’s a link for the Paternoster elevator for a more visual explanation.

 If you ride it all the way you’ll be able to see the mechanisms of how the lift operated with the big wooden log constantly rotating, quite fascinating!
-Rainy day or not, this is a fun thing to do in Prague for anyone!
+Rainy day or not, this is a fun free activity in Prague to do whenever.

 14. Enjoy the city view from the Dancing House